CPScript/CPScript/README.md

-### some of my code is bugged on some of my projects... im curently trying to fix them
+### Soe of the code in my projects are bugged... im trying to fix them!

 # about me
 I make dumb stuff for fun...